BhuvanAnand/LR0_parsertool/README.md

 all the above stages are implemented and the GUI is provided making it as a tool for learning the LR(0) parsing. each of the above stage outputs can be seen at a click of corresponding button.

+language used: python 2.7, PyQt4
+to start the tool, execute the file Gui_Main.py